mabdullahsoyturk/Turkey-Graduate-School-Requirements/README.md

 # Turkey Graduate School Requirements
-This repository contains the requirements of some of the top universities' master and PhD programs
+This repository contains the requirements of some of the top universities' master and PhD programs.
+Pull requests are welcomed.

 | University Name      | Program | GPA         | TOEFL | YDS | GRE         | ALES        | Early Deadline | Regular Deadline | Stipend                                                                 | Info Link |
 |----------------------|---------|-------------|-------|-----|-------------|-------------|----------------|------------------|-------------------------------------------------------------------------|-----------|